AlexanderJCS/JANGL-alien-shooter/README.md

 # JANGL-alien-shooter

-This is a game where you defeat waves of aliens (the texture doesn't look like an alien, but come on, you have to call them something).
+This is a game where you defeat waves of aliens.

 Waves spawn periodically.
 The wave size and enemy speed increases exponentially per wave.